First Request

 - Presets Explained for what

-chrome-latestactually bundles and how to pick something else. - Common Options for timeouts, retries, redirects, and the boring stuff every client has.
+chrome-latestbundles and how to pick something else. - Common Options for timeouts, retries, redirects, and the rest of the everyday surface.

-- Fingerprinting overview when you want to start hand-tuning the wire bytes.
+- Fingerprinting overview for hand-tuning the wire bytes.